Andy Spain - 'Sanctuary' - Photospace Gallery, 3rd February to 26 February, 2023

 During the early months of the pandemic Andy did a course to shake up his photography practice of 30 years.
 Forced to re-consider why he was a photographer, what began to emerge was his continual search for a place of home and the comfort that the act of photography gave him.
 His project, Sanctuary, was born.
 He set out to find other people's places of Sanctuary, allowing him a privileged access to people and places.

 Over the course of the last three years, Andy has photographed Wellington residents in their place of Sanctuary, where the space around the subject is as important as the portrait itself.
-Over the course of the on-going project, Andy realised that his place of Sanctuary was out with his camera meeting these subjects and sharing a short moment about their life and story.
+During his ongoing project, Andy realised that his place of Sanctuary was out with his camera meeting these subjects and sharing a short moment about their life and story.

 Andy is from the UK and moved to Aotearoa in 2015.
 He works as a photographer with an emphasis on architecture and portraiture.